alemazzi/presswork-releases/README.md

 # Presswork Releases

-Official downloads for [Presswork](https://presswork.it) — the professional editor for writers, screenwriters, and publishers.
+Official downloads for [Presswork](https://presswork.it) — the professional document editor for writers, professionals, and organizations.

 ## Latest Release